-A hard thing in personal brand building – having a strategic focus – not just to your brand but to you as a person and the choices you make in your business and around your brand.
+One challenge in a personal brand building is having a strategic focus not just to your brand, but to you as a person.
+It includes the choices you make in your business and around your brand.
 You get that by questioning the things you do to achieve the things you want.
-You get that by aligning yourself (or your goals) to whatever your heart desires to work with and around.
+You get that by aligning yourself and your goals with whatever your heart desires.

 3. What do you do?

-Get specific here, it’s where you get to find out how you spend your time.
-I sometime struggle with writing because there’s a huge amount of friendly gossip over on social media that I want to read.
+Get specific here because it’s where you get to find out how you spend your time.
+I sometimes struggle with writing because there’s a huge amount of friendly gossip on social media that I want to read.
 I think I could use my whole workdays being on social media if I don’t watch out.
-There’s a bunch of apps out that will make you realise how you use your time.
-I use a free Firefox extension called ‘Leechblock’ where I can block different websites for periods of time in the browser (which is where most of my procrastination happens.
+There’s a bunch of apps out there that will make you realize how you use your time.
+I use a free Firefox extension called ‘Leechblock’ where I can block different websites for periods of time in the browser (which is where most of my procrastination happens).

 4. Why do you do what you do?

 Do you have a personal brand strategy?
-If not, get going, cause you need to think strategically about your personal brand – here’s some tips of mine to start off:
+If not, get going because you need to think strategically about your personal brand.
+Here are some tips of mine to start off: